-even a single exposure to an urban environment dramatically alters the strength of the Ebbinghaus illusion is tempting to interpret causally; however, the study was in fact correlational (relying on visits that Himba observers organically made to a nearby urban settlement), and the researchers note that reasons to visit that settlement include health and other uncontrolled factors.
-Additionally, the duration of exposure (number of visits) to this urban environment did not correlate with the strength of the Ebbinghaus illusion, whereas most of the mechanisms posited by proponents of the Cultural Byproduct Hypothesis would indeed predict such a relationship.
+This work comes closer to the spirit of the cultural byproduct hypothesis in that it alleges a cultural influence on a fairly canonical perceptual phenomenon (rather than an effect on the functioning of the eye itself, or attentional selection).
+However, there are several factors that make it a weaker-or, perhaps, less directly relevantcase than it may seem, at least as concerns the cultural byproduct hypothesis.
+First, some of the most striking data in this domain remain tricky to interpret.
+For example, the remarkable finding that even a single exposure to an urban environment dramatically alters the strength of the Ebbinghaus illusion is tempting to interpret causally; however, the study was in fact correlational (relying on visits that Himba observers organically made to a nearby urban settlement), and the researchers noted that reasons to visit that settlement included health and other uncontrolled factors.
+Additionally, the duration of exposure (number of visits) to this urban environment did not correlate with the strength of the Ebbinghaus illusion, whereas most of the mechanisms posited by proponents of the cultural byproduct hypothesis would indeed predict such a relationship.
 Second, the illusion was still present in Himba living in more traditional environments, and indeed the researchers who conducted this work only claim that one's environment can push around the illusion, not that the environment creates the illusion in the first place.
-This latter claim is the one made by the Cultural Byproduct Hypothesis, which states that phenomena like the Müller-Lyer illusion wouldn't even exist in the first place if not for cultural factors (and exceptional cultural factors at that).
-Third, and finally, nearly all of the considerations we present in Section 6 apply to the Ebbinghaus illusion as well.
-For example, it is present in non-human animals (Santacà et al., 2022), it is well-captured by the statistics of natural scenes (Howe & Purves, 2005a), it arises in the tactile modality (Ziat et al., 2014), and of course it is not hypothesized to require straight lines or sharp angles in the way the Müller-Lyer illusion has been (indeed, the typical presentation of the Ebbinghaus illusion involves purely circular stimuli).
+This latter claim is the one made by the cultural byproduct hypothesis, which states that phenomena like the Müller-Lyer illusion would not even exist in the first place if not for cultural factors (and exceptional cultural factors at that).
+Third, and finally, nearly all of the considerations we present in the Other Visual Illusions section apply to the Ebbinghaus illusion as well.
+For example, it is present in nonhuman animals (Santacà et al., 2022), it is well-captured by the statistics of natural scenes (Howe & Purves, 2005a), it arises in the tactile modality (Ziat et al., 2014), and of course it is not hypothesized to require straight lines or sharp angles in the way the Müller-Lyer illusion has been (indeed, the typical presentation of the Ebbinghaus illusion involves purely circular stimuli).
 While we are not aware of studies of restored sight that have explored the Ebbinghaus illusion, it is plausible to predict that it arises in those populations as well (as long as observers are able to individuate the stimuli).
-In that case, the Ebbinghaus illusion seems susceptible to the same analysis as the Müller-Lyer, and this is true even in light of the relatively newer work associated it (which, in any case, makes more conservative claims about the illusion's origins than proponents of the Cultural Byproduct Hypothesis make about the Müller-Lyer).
+In that case, the Ebbinghaus illusion seems susceptible to the same analysis as the Müller-Lyer, and this is true even in light of the relatively newer work associated with it (which, in any case, makes more conservative claims about the illusion's origins than proponents of the cultural byproduct hypothesis make about the Müller-Lyer).